robisim74/angular-l10n/docs/spec/configuration.md

 ```
 Your _json_ files should be something like: `./assets/locale-en-US.json` and so on.
 The available ISO codes are: _language_, _country_, _script_.

+> Note that you have to configure `defaultLocale` and not only `language`.
+You must also use `setDefaultLocale` when the language changes.

 <br>

 ---